Azure-Samples/azure-video-indexer-samples/README.md

 ## Prerequisites
 You should have an active user to Video Indexer.

-Start by Sign-up to [Video Indexer API](https://api-portal.videoindexer.ai/) and get your api key.
+Start by Signing-up to [Video Indexer API](https://api-portal.videoindexer.ai/) and get your API key.

 We also recommend to start with our [short and basic introduction to Video Indexer](https://github.com/itayar/test/blob/master/labTest.md), if you are not familiar with VI.
 <!--